-Mr. Speaker, Sir, in the last budget we made a significant reform to tertiary education funding by removing the \$650 million debt burden on over 53,000 tertiary students, and replacing it with a proper bonding mechanism to ensure that these students save the taxpayers that paid for their studies.
-We then replaced the loan scheme with a full merit-based scholarship that ensures no unnecessary burden on young tertiary graduates and their families, better quality graduates, high completion rates, and clear alignment with labour market needs.

-In this Budget, the Government is allocating \$153 million to fund tertiary studies for 24,653 students, which includes 11,593 continuing students and 13,060 new students.
-This will be a historically high number of students under full scholarships.
-The Government has also reviewed the scholarship allowance for our students as it has not been changed since 2014.
-The new increased rates are as follows:
+- 111. Mr. Speaker Sir, in the last budget we made a significant reform to tertiary education funding by removing the \$650 million debt burden on over 53,000 tertiary students and replacing it with a proper bonding mechanism to ensure that these students serve the taxpayers that paid for their studies. - 112.
+We then replaced the loan scheme with a full merit-based scholarship scheme that ensures no unnecessary burden on young tertiary graduates and their families, better quality graduates, high completion rates and clear alignment with the labor market needs. - 113.
+Mr. Speaker Sir, in the 2025-2026 Budget, Government is allocating \$153 million to fund tertiary studies for 24,653 students, which includes 11,593 continuing students and 13,060 new students.
+This will be a historically high number of students under full scholarships. - 114.
+Mr. Speaker Sir, the Government has also reviewed the scholarship allowance for our students as it has been unchanged since 2014.
+The new increased rates are as follows: - - For Merit Based High Achievers Local Scholarship, the scholarship allowance will be increased from \$6,800 per annum to \$7,600 per annum. - For other Merit Based Schemes where students are from outside the campus city, the allowance will be increased from \$5,000 per annum to \$5,600 per annum.

-- For Merit Based High Achievers Local Scholarship, the scholarship allowance will be increased from \$6,800 to \$7,600 per annum. - For other Merit Based Schemes where students are from outside the campus city, the allowance will be increased from \$5,000 per annum to \$5,600 per annum; - For other Merit Based Schemes where students have their home in the campus city, the allowance will be increased from \$3,000 per annum to \$3,200 per annum; - For students with Special Needs Scheme, the allowance rate has been increased from \$6,800 per annum to \$8,600 per annum.
-This is to accommodate travel costs, purchase of special gadgets for study purposes. - We are also introducing Equity and Inclusion Based Allowance which is to accommodate students from low socio-economic background, particularly for students whose both parents are deceased and are either taken care by legal guardian or staying in home care.
+- For other Merit Based Schemes where students have their home in the campus city, the allowance will be increased from \$3,000 per annum to \$3,200 per annum. - For Students with Special Needs Scheme, the • allowance rate has been increased from \$6,800 per annum to \$8,600 per annum.
+This is to accommodate travel costs and purchase of special gadgets for study purposes. - We are also introducing Equity and Inclusion Based Allowance which is to accommodate students from low socio-economic background particularly for students whose both parents are deceased and are either taken care by legal guardian or staying in home care.
 These students will receive an additional allowance of \$1,000 per annum.
-This is applicable to students on home and away campus allowance, and students will be required to provide necessary documents.

-To ensure quality and alignment to labour market needs, Government has introduced a minimum cut-off mark of 250 out of 400 in Year 13 for all degree programmes.
+This is applicable to students on Home and Away Campus Allowance and students will be required to provide necessary documents. - 115.
+Mr. Speaker Sir, to ensure quality and alignment to labour market needs, Government had introduced a minimum cut off mark of 250 out of 400 in year 13 for all degree programmes.
 To bring some equity in our scholarship scheme, the cut-off mark for students from rural and maritime zones will be reduced to 240.
-This will provide equity for rural and maritime school students, considering the disparities in resources and other inherent challenges with remoteness.

-Mr. Speaker, Sir, considering the current labour market needs, we are ramping up our funding support towards technical and vocational training.
+This will provide equity for rural & maritime school students considering the disparities in resources and other inherent challenges with remoteness. - 116.
+Mr. Speaker Sir, considering the current labour market needs we are ramping up our funding support towards technical and vocational training.
 The number of TVET scholarships is being increased from 2,780 to 4,500.
-To ensure inclusivity, we are also expanding the TVET scholarships to students with special needs, similar to the existing provisions for higher education.
+To ensure inclusivity we are also expanding the TVET scholarships to students with special needs, similar to the existing provisions for higher education.